DimitrisPOL/CustomersAndLocations-BlazorApp/Web - ASPNET Generic/README.md

 - CRUD Operations on "Customer" model with new, edit and delete functionalities
 - Expose all CRUD Operations of the "Customer" model as an API
 - Create a component that takes text as input and displays the results of Bing Autosuggest Map API(free version) https://learn.microsoft.com/en-us/bingmaps/rest-services/autosuggest
--Below are the two classes Employee and Manager.
+- Below are the two classes Employee and Manager.
 Your task is to create a method in a new class that takes either Manager or an Employee as a parameter and prints its name.
 You are not allowed to use a base class or reflection in order to accomplish this

 ```
 public class Employee